ap/vim-buftabline/README.md

   in addition to buffers, and tries to implement a functionality that is not native to Vim tabs: scoping buffers to certain tabs.
 This means it also needs to hook into sessions in order to support them, which it does.
-All in all, if you want to use Vim tabs, this is probably the best plugin for you – Buftabline will be too simplistic for your preferences.
+All in all, if you want to use Vim tabs (i.e. viewports), this is probably the best plugin for you – Buftabline will be too simplistic for your preferences.

 <!-- vim: et fenc=utf8
 -->